kkaun/video_multishare/README.md

 Without the proper consumer app registraction, such services will not support direct sharing on any iOS device.

 !
-Example app does not contain such valid keys for the number of objective reasons, and mainly because most of the services from this list won't allow valid creds generation for an unpublished Flutter plugin sample app.
+Provided Flutter example app does not contain such valid keys for the number of objective reasons, and mainly because most of the services from this list won't allow valid creds generation for an unpublished Flutter plugin sample app.

 ##### Capabilities:
 Add the following capabilities to your Info.plist: